 - Must I start the program during fall semester?

 Yes.
 Admission to interior design is for fall semester only.
 The program is a highly sequenced one and most classes involve prerequisites.
 Since many courses are only offered once a year, it is important that students begin in the fall semester.
 This applies to incoming freshmen and transfer students.

 - I am a Western Michigan University student.
 Can I transfer into the interior design program?

 Yes.
 WMU students desiring to transfer into the interior design program may transfer as pre-interior design majors.
 They only need to declare interior design as a major and meet with a College of Education and Human Development academic advisor.
 Transfer students should anticipate that additional semesters of study will be required.

 - Can I transfer into the interior design program from another school?

 Students desiring to transfer into the interior design program must have a transferable grade point average (GPA) of 2.8 (on a 4.0 scale) or higher as computed by WMU Admissions.
 A student transferring from another school must be accepted by the University Transfer students should anticipate that it will take them four years at WMU to complete the required sequence of courses.

 - Can I transfer coursework from another interior design program at another university or community college?

-Interior design coursework from another school / university is not always directly comparable.
+Interior design coursework from another school or university is not always directly comparable.
 It is possible that coursework will transfer.
-A list of equivalents from Michigan Community Colleges is available at http://wmich.edu/admissions/transfer/whattransfers To determine if other interior design coursework will transfer as an exact equivalent, please contact the interior design program coordinator at Western Michigan University.
+Check a list of equivalents from Michigan Community Colleges.
+To determine if other interior design coursework will transfer as an exact equivalent, please contact the interior design program coordinator at Western Michigan University.
 Usually you will be asked to supply a course syllabus and project work as well as a transcript for review before a particular interior design course will be considered as an exact equivalent of an Interior Design course at WMU.